IamoBin2162/IamoBin2162.github.io/README.md

     # if first expr has error, second one will be ran
     # else only first expr

+# par
+par is used for using partial syntax

+    def sum(a, b):
+        return a + b
+    end
+    par sum10 = sum(10, ?)
+    puts sum10(5)

+#### We created a function called sum which will get a and b and add the up and return the result. and we created a partial-instance of sum function called sum10, which calls sum func with a 10 as first param and a '?' as second param, But '?' is like a placeholder for us to use this partial-instance more in the future, like we called our partial-instance with a 5, so Moon will replace the placeholder ? with 5 and return the result!
+#### Hope this helps

+#### NOTICE that we can use more placeholders, like two ?, or three of it and more!

 # ~>
 this is called, soft-calling that is used for calling functions and methods but why soft?